Promoting Fundamental British Values.

 The content of our curriculum and ways of working in our schools prepare our pupils positively for life in modern Britain and promote the fundamental British values of democracy, the rule of law, individual liberty, mutual respect for and tolerance of those with different faiths and beliefs and for those without faith:

 Each year the children decide upon their class rules and the rights associated with these.
 All the children contribute to the drawing up of the rules.
 We have student councils which meet regularly to discuss issues raised from classes.
 Pupils are genuinely able to effect change within the school.
 Children have an annual questionnaire where they are able to put forward their views about the school.
-Year 6 are due to visit the Houses of Parliament in 2020 and we have good links with our local MP.
+Year 6 visit the Houses of Parliament as part of their planned residential trip to London and we have good links with our local MP.

 The Rule of Law

 The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced the Federation of North Walsham Junior, Infant and Nursery Schools.
 Pupils are taught from an early age the rules of the school.
 There are our class rules, playground rules and e-safety procedures.
 Pupils are taught the value and reasons behind rules and laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service help reinforce this message.